alu111222333/JSONtemplate/README.md

 ```html
 <script type="text/javascript" src="path_to/json2html.js"></script>
 ```
-jQuery is NOT necessary for this library.
+jQuery is NOT necessary.

-And at the end of file
+At the end of file:
 ```javascript
 <script type="text/javascript">
     function init() {